Hiking Hotspot: Tumamoc Hill in Tucson

 A few pics from my sunrise hike

 With an elevation gain of 800 feet, this is no easy hike.
-Although the road up is paved, it’s still quite a challenging workout even for the regular hiker.
-Thus, if you are looking to get in a nice invigorating cardio workout outside in a nice natural setting vs. inside on a boring treadmill, Tumanoc is a great alternative.
+Although the road up is paved, it’s still quite a challenging workout even for the avid hiker.
+Thus, if you are looking to get in a nice invigorating cardio workout outside in a nice natural setting vs. inside on a boring treadmill, Tumamoc is a great alternative.
 Just be prepared for an intense workout!

-While the views are nothing to write home about, they do beat climbing a stair master for an hour in an overcrowded gym.
-Hiking Tumanoc is a great way to get outside the house, enjoy a fantastic overall body workout, and take in the scenery of both the Sonoran desert and the city of Tucson.
+One thing is for sure – hiking this beautiful trail definitely beats climbing a stairmaster for an hour in an overcrowded, stuffy gym!
+Hiking Tumanoc is a great way to get outside the house, enjoy a fantastic overall body workout, and take in the scenery of both the Sonoran desert and the city of Tucson simultaneously.

 Avoid summer visits.
-If hiking in the summer is our only option, arrive by 6am at the latest.
+If hiking in the summer is your only option, arrive by 6am at the latest.

-Wear a camelback or bring a large water bottle
+Wear a camelbak or bring a large water bottle.

-Make sure you are physically able to walk up a very steep hill for 1.5 miles
+Make sure you are physically able to walk up a very steep hill for 1.5 miles.
+Turn around at any point if you feel tired, overheated, or dehydrated.

 Wear workout clothes and gym shoes!